artis3n/nextcloud-ansible/README.md

 - __Optionally__, create a `.vault` file in your home directory (`~/.vault`) and enter the encryption password you used in `make encrypt-file`.
 Ansible will prompt for you to enter this encryption password on every run of a playbook unless you create a `~/.vault` file.
 If that file exists, Ansible will read that file and use its contents as the password to your Vault-encrypted files.
 You can decide whether you would like to take advantage of this.

-- After these set up steps, you can run the ssh and main playbooks via the commands `make ssh` and `make run`.
+- After these set up steps, you can run the ssh and main playbooks via `make`, or you can individually call the commands `make ssh` and `make run` (in that order).
 See below for more information on those commands.

 ## Usage